MissKome/JavaScript-API-Path/Mocha-JavaScript-Test-Framework/README.md

 Types of reporters

 👉SPEC: Spec is the default reporter.
 It outputs a hierarchical view according to the test cases.

+(mocha --reporter spec)

 👉DOT MATRIX:dot matrix reporter is a series of characters which represent the test cases.
 Failures are highlighted in the red exclamation mark, the pending tests with the blue comma and the slow tests as a yellow color.

+(mocha --reporter dot)

-👉Other types of reporters are; NYAN, TAP, Landing Strip, List, Proress, JSON Stream, JSON, Min, Doc
+👉Other types of reporters are; NYAN, TAP, Landing Strip, List, Proress, JSON Stream, JSON, Min, Doc.

+(mocha --reporter nyan), (mocha --reporter json)